Project

 pydlock — A File-Encryption Package on PyPI

-A small file-encryption package on PyPI — a clean library API and a CLI, carried through the full lifecycle of a real published package.
+A one-command file-encryption tool and library on PyPI — password-derived keys, an authenticated cipher, and a versioned file format, carried through the full lifecycle of a published package.

 • Python